Retirement

 • • Requires active management or advisor fees

 Every pension lump sum offer contains an implicit assumption: that you’ll live to approximately your actuarial life expectancy.
-For a 65-year-old, that’s roughly age 84-86 depending on gender.
-If you live exactly that long, the pension and lump sum (invested at the implicit rate) end up roughly equal.
+For a 65-year-old, that’s roughly age 84 for men and 86 for women, based on SSA period life tables.
+If you live exactly that long, the pension and the lump sum (invested at the implicit rate) come out roughly equal.

-But you won’t live exactly to your life expectancy—you’ll live longer or shorter.
-If you pass away at 72, the pension company wins: they paid out far less than the lump sum was worth.
-If you live to 95, you win: you’ve collected far more than the lump sum could have generated.
-This is the bet at the heart of the decision.
+But nobody lives exactly to their life expectancy.
+If you pass away at 72, the pension company paid out far less than the lump sum was worth.
+If you live to 95, you collected far more than the lump sum could have generated.
+That’s the bet at the heart of this decision.

-The pension vs. lump sum decision ultimately comes down to three numbers: the implicit rate of return embedded in your pension, the investment return you can realistically achieve, and how long you expect to live.
-Let’s work through the math.
+The pension vs. lump sum decision comes down to three numbers: the implicit rate of return baked into your pension, the investment return you can realistically earn, and how long you expect to live.

 Finding Your Pension’s Implicit Rate

-Your pension’s implicit rate of return is the investment return you’d need to earn on the lump sum to replicate your pension income for life.
-Think of it as the hurdle rate you must clear for the lump sum to be the better choice.
+Your pension’s implicit rate is the investment return you’d need to earn on the lump sum to replicate your pension income for life.
+Think of it as a hurdle rate.
+Clear it, and the lump sum wins.
+Miss it, and the pension would of been the better deal.

 The Core Question